prividentity/PrivateIdentity-Oldd/FACE-EMBEDDING-DNN-PERFORMANCE-DECEMBER-2020.md

 Source: TensorBoard Visualization Toolkit

 ### `TRIPLET LOSS TRAINING`
 Triplet loss training is pending.
-We will update this page as soon as training finishes.
+We will update this report when training finishes.

 ### `CUTOFF ANALYSIS USING 20K RANDOM IMAGES`